-A recent RBC Insurance survey finds that 55 per cent of Canadian travellers would leave home without travel insurance.
+A recent TD Insurance survey finds that 61 per cent of Canadian travellers don’t regularly buy travel insurance when they go on holiday.

-Travel can be exciting, relaxing and rewarding, but if something goes wrong while you are away from home, it can quickly become a financial nightmare; and according to a recent survey, 55 per cent of Canadians are willing to risk it.
+Travel can be exciting, relaxing and rewarding, but if something goes wrong while you are away from home, it can quickly become a financial nightmare; and according to a recent survey, 61 per cent of Canadians are willing to risk it.
+Only four-in-10 Canadians (39%) report that they regularly buy travel insurance, according to a recent TD survey, even though nearly half (49%) say falling ill while away was one of the top three causes of holiday stress.

 - Related Read: Top 10 Things to Pack in Your Carry-On